gdalle/AutodiffCourse/2_advanced.typ

 - For graph algorithms, maybe #cite(<yangGraphBLASTHighPerformanceLinear2022>)

 Key question: whether to reuse existing algorithms or design new ones.

+Inside an instance or for batching across instances?

 == Compiler tricks